-The Code is attached to the Prevention of Cruelty to Animals (General) Regulation 2006:
+The Code is attached to the Prevention of Cruelty to Animals Regulation 2012:

 (1) A person must not use an animal in connection with the production of a film or theatrical performance, or cause or permit an animal to be used in connection with the production of a film or theatrical performance, otherwise than in accordance with the relevant Code of Practice.

-'relevant Code of Practice' means the document entitled Code of Practice for the Welfare of Animals in Films and Theatrical Performances, as approved on February 3 1997 by the Animal Welfare Advisory Council, copies of which are available from the Department of Agriculture, and which is reprinted here.
+'relevant Code of Practice' means the document entitled Code of Practice for the Welfare of Animals in Films and Theatrical Performances that was approved on 3 February 1997 by the Animal Welfare Advisory Council and is published on the Department’s website.

 1.1 This Code applies to all animals used in the production of films (including television), in theatrical performances, and in still photographs for advertising or promotion.